 Sniffing attacks typically occur in two main forms:

-1. Passive Sniffing: The attacker silently monitors and captures data packets flowing through the network without altering the data or the network’s operation.
+- Passive Sniffing: The attacker silently monitors and captures data packets flowing through the network without altering the data or the network’s operation.
 This type of sniffing is usually effective in non-switched networks, where data packets are broadcasted to all devices.

-2. Active Sniffing: Active sniffing involves manipulating network traffic to capture data packets.
+- Active Sniffing: Active sniffing involves manipulating network traffic to capture data packets.
 Attackers may inject malicious packets or use techniques like ARP (Address Resolution Protocol) spoofing to redirect traffic through their device.
 This method is often used to overcome the limitations of switched networks, which send data packets directly to the intended recipient.

-Following are the techniques Used in Network Sniffing Attacks:
+Techniques Used in Network Sniffing Attacks:

-1. Packet Sniffers: Tools such as Wireshark or tcpdump are utilized to capture and analyze network traffic.
+- Packet Sniffers: Tools such as Wireshark or tcpdump are utilized to capture and analyze network traffic.
 These tools can intercept all data packets passing through a network interface, making it possible for attackers to extract sensitive information.

-2. ARP Spoofing: The attacker sends forged ARP messages to associate their MAC address with the IP address of a legitimate device.
+- ARP Spoofing: The attacker sends forged ARP messages to associate their MAC address with the IP address of a legitimate device.
 This redirection allows the attacker to intercept and manipulate network traffic.

-3. DNS Spoofing: By altering DNS responses, attackers can redirect traffic intended for legitimate websites to malicious sites, capturing sensitive information like login credentials and personal data.
+- DNS Spoofing: By altering DNS responses, attackers can redirect traffic intended for legitimate websites to malicious sites, capturing sensitive information like login credentials and personal data.

-Types and Examples of Sniffing Attacks:
+Common Types of Sniffing Attacks:

 There are several different types of sniffing attacks that attackers may use to exploit vulnerabilities in a network.
 Following are some of the most common types of sniffing attacks and provide examples of how they have been used in real-world situations.

-1. Spoofing Attacks: Spoofing attacks involve impersonating a legitimate device or user to gain unauthorized access to sensitive information.
+Spoofing attacks involve impersonating a legitimate device or user to gain unauthorized access to sensitive information.
 Attackers deceive the network and its users using fake IP addresses or MAC addresses.

 Example: An attacker uses IP spoofing to send malicious packets to a network, making it appear that they are coming from a trusted source.
 This can lead to data interception or man-in-the-middle attacks.

-1. DHCP (Dynamic Host Configuration Protocol) Attacks: In DHCP attacks, an attacker sets up a rogue DHCP server to distribute incorrect IP configurations to devices on the network.
+In DHCP attacks, an attacker sets up a rogue DHCP server to distribute incorrect IP configurations to devices on the network.
 This can redirect traffic through the attacker’s system.

 Example: An attacker configures a rogue DHCP server to assign their IP address as the default gateway.
 This causes network traffic through the attacker’s machine, allowing them to intercept and modify the data.

-1. DNS (Domain Name System) Poisoning: DNS poisoning, also known as DNS spoofing, involves altering the DNS records to redirect traffic from legitimate websites to malicious ones.
+DNS poisoning, also known as DNS spoofing, involves altering the DNS records to redirect traffic from legitimate websites to malicious ones.
 This can lead to data theft and phishing attacks.

 Example: An attacker poisons a DNS server to resolve a popular banking website’s URL to a malicious IP address.
 Users trying to access the bank’s site are redirected to a fake site that steals their login credentials.

-1. JavaScript Card Sniffing Attacks: JavaScript card sniffing attacks involve injecting malicious JavaScript into web pages to capture sensitive information users enter, such as credit card details.
+JavaScript card sniffing attacks involve injecting malicious JavaScript into web pages to capture sensitive information users enter, such as credit card details.

 Example: An attacker compromises an e-commerce website and injects JavaScript code that captures credit card information entered by users during the checkout process and sends it to the attacker.

-1. LAN Sniffing: LAN sniffing involves using a network analyzer or sniffer to capture and analyze data packets transmitted over a local area network (LAN).
+LAN sniffing involves using a network analyzer or sniffer to capture and analyze data packets transmitted over a local area network (LAN).
 This can reveal sensitive information such as passwords and email content.

 Example: An attacker uses a tool like Wireshark on a shared network to capture unencrypted data packets, gaining access to confidential information like login credentials.

-1. ARP Sniffing: ARP sniffing exploits the Address Resolution Protocol (ARP) to intercept communication between devices on a local network.
+ARP sniffing exploits the Address Resolution Protocol (ARP) to intercept communication between devices on a local network.
 Attackers manipulate ARP messages to redirect traffic through their machines.

 Example: An attacker uses ARP spoofing to send fake ARP messages, associating their MAC address with the IP address of the default gateway.
 This redirects all network traffic through the attacker’s device, allowing them to capture sensitive data.

-1. TCP Session Stealing: TCP session stealing, or TCP session hijacking, involves intercepting and taking over an active TCP session between two devices.
+TCP session stealing, or TCP session hijacking, involves intercepting and taking over an active TCP session between two devices.
 The attacker can then manipulate or eavesdrop on the communication.

 Example: An attacker identifies an active TCP session between a user and a web application.
 By injecting malicious packets, the attacker takes over the session, gaining unauthorized access to the user’s account.

-1. Application-Level Sniffing: Application-level sniffing targets specific applications to capture data transmitted by those applications.
+Application-level sniffing targets specific applications to capture data transmitted by those applications.
 This can involve intercepting HTTP, FTP, or other protocol-specific traffic.

 Example: An attacker uses a tool to sniff HTTP traffic, capturing data such as login credentials, form submissions, and cookies sent between a web application and its users.

-1. Web Password Sniffing: Web password sniffing involves intercepting unencrypted login credentials transmitted over a network.
+Web password sniffing involves intercepting unencrypted login credentials transmitted over a network.
 This is often done on unsecured websites or networks.

 Example: An attacker on a public Wi-Fi network captures HTTP traffic from users logging into websites without HTTPS.
 The attacker can see the usernames and passwords in plain text, allowing them to access the users’ accounts.